Non-Qualified Mortgages | Non-QM Loans

 How Are Down Payments Determined on Non-Qualified Mortgages?

-The combination of the borrowers’ credit score and down payment determines the mortgage rates.
-The higher the credit scores, the lower the rate.
-The higher the borrower’s credit scores, the lower the down payment requirement.
-For example, a borrower, one day out of bankruptcy and/or foreclosure will need to put down a 30% down payment due to the recent date of the significant derogatory event.
+The borrowers’ credit score and down payment combination determine the mortgage rates.
+The higher the credit score, the lower the rate.
+The higher the borrower’s credit score, the lower the down payment requirement.
+For example, a borrower one day out of bankruptcy or foreclosure will need to put down a 30% down payment due to the recent date of the significant derogatory event.
 Borrowers with bad credit can shop for the best non-QM mortgage rates.
-Gustan Cho Associates has hundreds of non-QM loan programs due to its lending partnerships with over 170 wholesale lenders.
-A substantial percentage of our borrowers at Gustan Cho Associates are borrowers of non-QM and alternative mortgage loan programs.
-The team at Gustan Cho Associates are experts in originating hundreds of non-qualified mortgage products.

 Why Do Borrowers Use Non-Qualified Mortgages?